 A master's degree is a postgraduate academic degree.
 One must already have an undergraduate degree to apply for a master's program.
 Most master's degree program would require students to complete a master's thesis or research paper.

 A sociology program provides individuals with a profound understanding of social groups and the individuals that they are composed of.
 Topics and courses regarding history, economics, religion, and psychology may also be required in order to study sociology.

 The Czech Republic, is a landlocked country in Central Europe.
 The country is bordered by Germany to the west, Austria to the south, Slovakia to the east and Poland to the north.
 Its capital and largest city, with 1.3 million inhabitants, is Prague.

 Top Master Programs in Sociology in Czech Republic 2018

 Sociology in European Context (SEC) is a two-year English-language Master’s programme designed for international students interested in gaining in-depth knowledge of the state of the present-day field including its theory and research methods. [+]

-The Englih-taught study field Cultural Sociology seeks students with a strong interest in the development of contemporary societies, who want to research topics such as globalization, migration, popular culture, changes in identity and societal transformations. [+]
+The Cultural Sociology Master’s degree seeks for students with a strong interest in the development of contemporary societies, who want to research topics such as globalization, migration, popular culture, changes in identity and societal transformations. [+]